 - Per RB, the externalization of brain functions is needed at the point of performance and within your natural setting (e.g., if you struggle to write a report at work, you need external factors to guide your attention at work at the time you need to write); and

 - To externalize, change your environment (think planners, alarms, points, signs).

 Replenish your self-regulation (think self-control) resource pool.
 It’s depleted by simple use as well as stress, drug abuse, illness.
 Replenish through

-Also, break lengthy or complicated tasks down (one of my favorite reminders of this, though I really like elephants, is, “How do you eat an elephant?”…one bite at a time.)
+Also, break lengthy or complicated tasks down.
+One of my favorite reminders of this, though I really like elephants, is, “How do you eat an elephant?”

 RB adds that accommodations or scaffolding and the compassion and willingness of others to make accommodations are “vital” to your self-regulation effectiveness.